-- 10.51 Para 123 of the NPPF indicates that planning policies and decisions should aim to: - avoid noise from giving rise to significant adverse impacts on health and quality of life as a result of new development; - mitigate and reduce to a minimum other adverse impacts on health and quality of life arising from noise from new development, including through use of conditions. - 10.52 Policy BE12 of the UDP provides guidance on appropriate separation distances for dwellings.
-PLP24 of the PDLP requires developments to provide a high standard of amenity for future and neighbouring occupiers. - 10.53 In terms of the change of use of the existing building, Environmental Health have advised that they would recommend that the noisiest potential use (B1c) should at ground floor, and ideally the next floor could be B1a (Offices) to serve as a buffer between the B1c and C3 uses (2nd, 3rd floors).
-The current proposal includes the potential for B1a and B1c at first floor level but a condition could be imposed limiting this to B1c (office) use only in order to ensure the impact on future occupiers of the mill building is limited. - 10.54 With regards the proposed residential development (outline); a number of properties are potentially located within close proximity of properties on Kemps Way and Hepworth Crescent.
+- 10.50 Para 123 of the NPPF indicates that planning policies and decisions should aim to: - avoid noise from giving rise to significant adverse impacts on health and quality of life as a result of new development; - mitigate and reduce to a minimum other adverse impacts on health and quality of life arising from noise from new development, including through use of conditions.

+- 10.51 Policy BE12 of the UDP provides guidance on appropriate separation distances for dwellings.
+PLP24 of the PDLP requires developments to provide a high standard of amenity for future and neighbouring occupiers. - 10.52 With regards the proposed residential development (outline); a number of properties are potentially located within close proximity of properties on Kemps Way and Hepworth Crescent.
 As this element of the scheme has been submitted in outline form, the design and layout of the scheme has yet to be determined.
 However, it is considered that there is sufficient room within the scheme in order to ensure that the development meets spacing standards in order to ensure no unacceptable impact on the nearest residential properties.
 The application is considered to comply with policy BE12 of the UDP and PLP24 of the PDLP.